 This course is an introduction to university level reading and writing.
-It emphasizes analytical writing, critical reading and thinking, and understanding some of the issues of migration, workplace justice and larger economic systems.
+It emphasizes analytical writing, critical reading and thinking, and understanding some of the issues of migration, workplace justice and navigating diverse cultures.
 Your assignments will provide you with opportunities to practice common rhetorical strategies used in academic writing and to gain experience crafting and supporting claims about the themes of this quarter: migration, culture, and economics.
 Your goal will be the composition of clear, well-organized, and well-developed essays, reading responses, or reports that have varying purposes and audiences.

-We hope that this course will help you understand, analyze, and practice the full range of reading and writing activities that you're likely to encounter in your college and university experiences, and your work life, with the intention of helping you establish lifelong habits of sustained reflection, effective research, rigorous analysis, and clear written communication.
+We hope that this course will help you understand, analyze and practice the full range of reading and writing activities that you're likely to encounter in your college and university experiences, and your work life/ The intention is to help you establish lifelong habits of sustained reflection, effective research, rigorous analysis, and the production of clear written communication.

-These tools of writing, reading, and thinking are invaluable and will be of use as you come to better know yourself, to better analyze the world, and to contribute to solving civic and social problems collaboratively.
-The goal is for you and me to work together to develop your skills and confidence to fully involve yourself in the complexities of informed decision-making--and the communication skills needed to convey the basis for your life decisions.
-Developing these skills will help you contribute to building strong families, engaged and compassionate communities, and workplaces that are productive, fulfilling, and fair.
+These tools of writing, reading, and thinking are invaluable, and will be of use as you come to better know yourself, to better analyze the world, and to better contribute to solving civic and social problems collaboratively.
+The goal: for you and I to work together to develop your skills and increase your confidence so that you may be in a position to fully involve yourself in the complexities of informed decision-making.
+Developing these skills will help you contribute to building strong families, engaged and compassionate communities, and workplaces that are productive, fulfilling and just.

-The college has endorsed the course outline of record, which can be found here.
-All 1A courses at De Anza College are meant to be faithful to this official course outline of record, which is the basis, in part, for the regional academic accreditation and the generous funding of De Anza College.
+The department and the college itself has formally endorsed a course outline of record, for this EWRT 1A course.
+It can be found here.

+All 1A courses at De Anza College are meant to be faithful to this official course outline of record, which is the one of the primary ways that the academic integrity of the college is maintained.
+The course outline of record is the basis, in part, for the regional academic accreditation and the generous federal and state funding of De Anza College.